FabioChiodini/ProjectSpawntck/README.md

 A dockerized etcd instances is used to store variables/application parameters in a KV store.
 The code stores all application information in etcd and uses the data stored to scale up, scale down, perform a basic TDD/CI and eventually tear down the application.

-This is a setup targeted at emonstranting teh different abstactions (Container as a service, platform as a service) and Cloud native Tools (Service Discovery, KV stores) that you can use to build your new applications.
+This is a setup targeted at demonstranting the different abstactions (Container as a service, platform as a service) and Cloud native Tools (Service Discovery, KV stores) that you can use to build your new applications.

 Tested on a t1.micro AMI